Package 'greenAlgoR'

 store

-Character of length 1, path to the targets data store.
-See ?targets::tar_meta()
+Character string, path to the targets data store.
+See ?targets::tar_meta() for details.

 tar_meta_raw